LucioDerin/solarNoonCalculator/README.md

     - Use the decimal degrees checkbox and input boxes, or the deg/prime/sec ones, according to your preference;
 - Specify the mode:
     - Today Solar Noon calculates the current date solar noon, and prints the result on the GUI;
-    - Solar Noon up to a certain date:
+    - Solar Noons between two dates:
-        - Specify the end date up to which the solar noons have to be evaluated;
+        - Specify the start and end dates between whose the solar noons have to be evaluated;
         - The results are written in a `.csv` file named `result.csv`, and the time equation is displayed on the GUI;

 ## Dependencies: